 Location: On the dorsum of the feet on both sides, between the junction of the metatarsal bones of the first and second toes.
 It feels sore when pressed.

 Benefit: This acupoint works to correct a

 Location: It is 3 inches above the inner ankles on both sides.
 To quickly select this acupoint, bring the four fingers together and place it on the tip of the inner ankle (as shown in the picture).

 Benefit: San Yin Jiao is where the Liver,

 Location: In the depression on the inner side of the calf and the inner and lower side of the knee (the inner and lower side of the tibia), on both the left and right legs.

-Benefit: The di ji acupoint is used to treat gastrointestinal and gynaecological diseases and can help fortify the Spleen.
-Activating a stagnant di ji acupoint helps treat the symptoms of irregular periods, cramps, and stomach problems like abdominal pain and diarrhoea.
+Benefit: The Di Ji acupoint is used to treat gastrointestinal and gynecological diseases and can help fortify the Spleen.
+Activating a stagnant Di Ji acupoint helps treat the symptoms of irregular periods, cramps, and stomach problems like abdominal pain and diarrhea.

 Benefit: This acupoint helps regulate menstruation by promoting the flow of Liver qi and blood.
 It is beneficial for period cramps, excessive bleeding, back pain, and disorders of the urinary system.